Why do we have to wear helmets when skateboarding?

 Head Injury Risks in Skateboarding

 Skateboarding, a sport with global popularity, poses significant risks of head injuries.
-Studies have shown that head injuries can account for up to 75% of all injuries in skateboarding, with helmet use being alarmingly low at less than 35% among recreational skateboarders and even lower in competitive settings.
-The high incidence of falls and crashes during skateboarding events underscores the need for protective gear, particularly helmets, to mitigate the risk of severe head injuries.
+Studies have shown that head injuries can account for up to 75% of all injuries in skateboarding, with helmet use being alarmingly low at less than 35% among recreational skateboarders and even lower in competitive settings2.
+The high incidence of falls and crashes during skateboarding events underscores the need for protective gear, particularly helmets, to mitigate the risk of severe head injuries2.

 Effectiveness of Helmets in Preventing Head Injuries